Mahón: 20th century

 During the Spanish Civil War, the island remained loyal to the Republic, but was captured by the Nationalists in 1939.
-During the battle to capture the islands from the republicans, Mahón was bombed by Francisco Franco's Nationalist bomber planes, with support from Benito Mussolini's Italian Fascist government.
+During the battle to capture the islands from the republicans, Mahon was bombed by Francisco Franco's Nationalist bomber planes, with support from Benito Mussolini's Italian Fascist government.

 General Franco visited the city on 11 May 1960 to open a new thermal power station.
 The event was used by the authorities to further promote Francoist Spain.